RinLovesYou/StanMod/README.md

 # StanMod
-A dedlightfully devilish mod for The Stanley Parable: Ultra Deluxe that lets you unlock all doors by pressin "R"
+A delightfully devilish mod for The Stanley Parable: Ultra Deluxe that lets you unlock all doors by pressin "R"